Radisson Goa Candolim – Fantastic pool, appealing rooms, and tranquil position within an area that feels like a village.

 - Area: Less developed, and therefore, less traffic than northern parts of Candolim and certainly adjoining Calangute.
 Yet, more nightclubs and bars with live music than elsewhere in the area, but the hotel is unaffected by the noise.
 About 700m across the road from the beach.

-- How to Get There: From the airport (36km, 60 to 70-minute drive), there is little choice except overpriced pre-paid taxis.
-The nearest major train station is at Vasco da Gama, 39km away (70 to 80-minute drive).
+- How to Get There: From the airport (35 km, 60-minute drive), there is little choice except overpriced pre-paid taxis.
+The nearest major train station is at Vasco da Gama, 40 km away (80-minute drive).

 - Handy to: Facilities and beaches at Candolim.